playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ---
 {
-	title: 'Understanding The Dom: How Browsers Show Things on Screen',
+	title: 'Understanding The DOM: How Browsers Show Content on Screen',
-	description: 'Learn how the browser internally handles HTML and CSS to show the user things on-screen',
+	description: 'Learn how the browser internally handles HTML and CSS to show the user webpages on-screen',
 	published: '2019-11-26T22:12:03.284Z',
 	authors: ['crutchcorn'],
 	tags: ['dom', 'browser internals'],